hivemq/hivemq-extension-gradle-plugin/README.md

 You can add custom resources to the extension zip distribution by putting files into the `src/hivemq-extension` directory.

-Additionally, you can use the `hivemqExtension.resources` to add custom resources from any location or Gradle task.
+Additionally, you can use `hivemqExtension.resources` to add custom resources from any location or Gradle task.
 `hivemqExtension.resources` is of type `CopySpec`, so you can use `from`, `exclude`, `include`, `rename`, etc.
 (for a detailed explanation see the [Gradle documentation](https://docs.gradle.org/current/userguide/working_with_files.html))